Documenting your Research with Census Events

 A Multimedia Object with the Scanned Sensus Page

 You have gone to the trouble to obtain an image of a census page; you might as well save it in a safe place along with your genealogy files.
-It can be saved with your GEDitCOM II data several ways; here is an easy one:
+It can be saved with your data several ways; here is an easy one:

-1. Find the image file in the Macintosh Finder and then click and drag the file to the left side ("Records Albums" list) of the GEDitCOM II index window for your genealogy file.
+1. Find the image file in the Macintosh Finder and then click and drag the file to the left side ("Records Albums" list) of the index window for your genealogy file.
 You can drag on top of the "Multimedia Objects" album or to white space in that list; the icon will change to a "plus" icon.
 When ready, release the mouse button to drop the image and add to your genealogy file.

 Text Transcription of the Census Data (optional)